alcxpr/blog/README.md

 # Blog

 This is my blog's source code.
-It also is my [nue](https://github.com/nuejs/nue) playground.
+It also is my frontend playground.
 Currently, it features a super minimal site from the `blog` template.

 Most posts here are about compiler behaviors and low-level stuffs like file formats.